|Born||in Taunton, Somerset, England, UK|

 Mini Bio (1)

 Jenny Agutter was born on December 20, 1952, in Taunton, Somerset, England, UK.
 The daughter of an army officer, she spent her childhood traveling and living in different countries.
-Her film career began at the age of 12 in East of Sudan (1964), which was quickly followed by Walt Disney's Wonderful World of Color: Ballerina: Part 1 (1966) and Walt Disney's Wonderful World of Color: Ballerina: Part 2 (1966), and A Man Could Get Killed (1966).
-Other films and television appearances in her early career include Gates to Paradise (1968), Long After Summer (1967), Star!
+Her film career began at the age of 12 in East of Sudan (1964), which was quickly followed by The Magical World of Disney: Ballerina: Part 1 (1966) and The Magical World of Disney: Ballerina: Part 2 (1966), and A Man Could Get Killed (1966).
+Other films and television appearances in her early career include Gates to Paradise (1968), Boy Meets Girl: Long After Summer (1967), Star!
 (1968), I Start Counting (1969), The Great Inimitable Mr. Dickens (1970) and BBC Play of the Month: The Wild Duck (1971).

 In 1970, she appeared in what was her real big break as a child star: The Railway Children (1970), as "Bobbie".
 The next year, Hollywood called and she spent several years there, appearing in such works as BBC Play of the Month: The Cherry Orchard (1971), Walkabout (1971) and The Snow Goose (1971) with Richard Harris, for which she received an Emmy Award.
 She also appeared in the critically acclaimed A War of Children (1972) and Shelley (1972).